Japan rewards the repeat visitor.

 One of the most sublime dishes that I have tried on my travels was okonomiyaki, a type of savoury pancake with vegetables, meat, or seafood, topped with a thick, sweet sauce, mayonnaise, aonori seaweed, and dried bonito flakes.
 Visit Osaka for an authentic experience.

 What’s better than Japanese food?
-Japanese food washed down with sake.
+Japanese food that is washed down with sake.

 Sake, or rice wine, has been fermented in Japan since 450 BC at the latest.